info-design-lab/DE303-D3.js-Session/README.md

 * functions

 ## D3.js
-Basic concepts to learn in D3 are:
+D3.js is the most popular JS library for data visualization on web.
+In the tutorial, I will teach how to create visualization using D3 and publish them online.
+Useful concepts to learn in D3 are:
+* Append SVG to HTML elements
 * D3 Primitives
 * Interactions
 * Transitions
+* .enter(data)
+* Importing data files
 * *Maps
+* *Path

 ### Resources
 * [D3.js Gallery](https://github.com/d3/d3/wiki/gallery)